xdeb-org/xdeb/README.md

 - Electron based applications, like [Simplenote](https://simplenote.com/)
 - Proprietary applications like [Discord](https://discord.gg) or [Minecraft](https://minecraft.net).

-If you want to use these packages, you would have to build them yourself.
+Using one of the packages listed above on VoidLinux, requires having to build them yourself.\
 This requires getting to know the build system, cloning the (~150MB) [void-packages](https://github.com/void-linux/void-packages) repository, etc.
-This script handles everything for you, without accessing the internet by default.
+This script handles everything automatically, without accessing the internet by default.

 ### Why deb packages?
 The deb package format is undoubtedly the most commonly used format, since Debian is the most popular Linux distro.\